A Catfishing Memory and the Intrigue

 Catching catfish was always a given during this holiday trip.
 There was never a shortage of catfish on Lake Marion in SC.
 It was not uncommon for us to catch several off the dock on any given evening.
 One afternoon, on the Friday after my 11-year-old Thanksgiving, My Uncle Don approached the dock in his john boat.
 It was a perfect afternoon just before dusk when he announced his plan to head out to the ‘big water’ on an overnight catfishing journey.
 Of course, my immediate response was, “Take me, take me!!!”.
 Well before the age of 11, I was in love with anything to do with fishing.
 Sadly, my Uncle Don declined my eager pleas, and as I sat sulking on the dock, he slowly disappeared into the vast, sunset horizon of the lake.
 At the time, I didn’t completely understand the dangers of Lake Marion.
 I later learned that my great-grandfather lost his life on the lake long before I was born.
 It was not to be taken lightly.
 Furthermore, my Uncle Don was clearly looking forward to some peaceful time to enjoy an adult beverage and go one on one with Mr. Whiskers.

 At dusk the following morning, I was waiting on him at the dock when he returned.
 As he went to the front of the boat to toss me his bow line, I noticed the enormous tail section of an oversized fish hanging out of one of his two well-used 48-quart ice coolers.
-I could tell Uncle Don was clearly tired, but he had a content sort of grin on his face; like a football player who has just finished an overtime battle against fierce competition.
+I could tell Uncle Don was clearly tired, but he had a gratified sort of grin on his face; like a football player who has just finished an overtime battle against fierce competition.
 At final count, he had seven ‘smaller’ cats, two in the 20-pound class, and a 63 pounder who was twice as big as the cooler he was laying in.
-My imagination was running wild; there were so much going on in my head.
+My imagination was running wild; there were so many thoughts in my head I didn’t know where to begin.
 I didn’t know where to start.
 Questions began flowing from my mouth like a willow on the wind.

 Since this cool Fall morning in 1982, I have replayed the possible scenarios of the fight between Uncle Don and this freshwater behemoth dozens of times.
 Each version with a different set of factors during the epic tug of war.
 Every version with the same outcome; the catfish was victorious.
 This was one of the earliest and most pivotal moments in my life that brought the intrigue of fishing into full light; especially fishing for catfish and other species that have the potential to grow very large.